 'They don't get to summer in the Hamptons?
 Who cares?': CEO says US should let companies owned by billionaires get 'wiped out' during the coronavirus crisis

-· More than 10 million Americans filed for unemployment and Palihapitiya said they are the ones hurt most by the economic effects of the coronavirus...
+· More than 10 million Americans filed for unemployment in a span of two weeks, and Palihapitiya said they would be the ones hurt most by the...